AnyaTrivedi/deconfounded_causal_inference/README.md

 Machine Learning Term Project with Prof. Rajesh Ranganath at NYU.
 Spring '22

-This project aims to study the effectiveness of using [Deconfounded Causal Inference](https://arxiv.org/pdf/1805.06826.pdf) for [Recommendation] (https://arxiv.org/pdf/1808.06581.pdf).
+This project aims to study the effectiveness of using [Deconfounded Causal Inference](https://arxiv.org/pdf/1805.06826.pdf) for [Recommendation](https://arxiv.org/pdf/1808.06581.pdf).

 # Setup